Why Choosing Positive Guidance over Punishment Helps Reduce Attention Seeking and Other Unhelpful Behaviors

-Children benefit tremendously when parents are willing to work on understanding or decoding feelings instead of just focusing on stopping unhelpful behaviors.
+Children benefit tremendously when parents are willing to work on understanding or decoding feelings instead of just focusing on stopping attention seeking behaviors.

-When the goal of discipline is to just stop behavior, we miss an opportunity to help the child not only make a better choice, but to learn from their feelings and experiences.
+When the goal of discipline is to just stop behavior, you miss an opportunity to help your child not only make a better choice, but to learn from their feelings and experiences.

 One of the most important principles of parenting is that the feelings behind a child’s behavior must be recognized, accepted, understood, and openly dealt with, before the behavior can change. –Jan Hunt, M.Sc., Director of The Natural Child Project